 If an injury is severe or if symptoms persist after nonsurgical treatment, many turn to surgery to repair a meniscal tear: a partial meniscectomy if the meniscus can be trimmed (or removed) or a meniscus repair if the tear can be sewn together.
 While meniscus surgery remains one of the most common orthopedic procedures performed in the U.S., several recent studies have shown that surgery to repair a torn meniscus may not offer any benefit or pain reduction over physical therapy.
 In addition, those who undergo these surgeries have a much higher probability of getting a total knee replacement in their lifetime.

-With proper diagnosis, treatment and rehabilitation, patients who suffer from a meniscus injury or tear are often able to return to their pre-injury abilities.
+With proper diagnosis, treatment and rehabilitation, patients who suffer from a meniscus injury or tear are often able to return to their pre-injury abilities with one or more meniscus tear treatments.
 If you have questions about the best course of action for your knee pain, schedule an appointment with your physician to discuss what’s right for you.